Architecture

 internal/

-├── executor.go # Runs osascript with 30s timeout
+├── executor.go # Runs osascript (default list name query)

 ├── reminder/ # Domain models